 Think you may be burned out?

-Almost everyone has times when we just feel mentally and physically tired or when we’re feeling down about our work.
+Almost everyone has times when they feel mentally and physically tired or when they feel down about their work.
 Maybe we’re not as productive or feeling as creative as we know we can be.
 Does that mean we’re suffering from burnout?
 Maybe, but not necessarily.
-We’ve put together a simple 8 question quiz to help you assess whether you may be suffering from burnout.
+We’ve put together a simple 8-question quiz to help you assess whether you may be suffering from burnout.
 A caveat: this is an educational tool, not a clinical diagnosis.
-Answer each question True or False.
+Answer each question, True or False.

 1. I frequently feel out of energy or exhausted